SoftwOrt-Engineering/SoftwOrt-RetailManager/README.md

 Unzip file and start the SoftwOrt-RetailManagerApp.exe

-## Log In
+## Log-In

-Use the predefined log in credentials.
+Use the predefined log-in credentials.

 ## API